CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 ### Final LLM Experiment Implementation (30 points)

 The final step is to implement this LLM feature into your team's NodeBB project, following your design document.
 Your implementation should include the UI code you integrated in Checkpoint #2.
-Your implementation should match the design you settled on in your design doc.
 You should also integrate the code you developed as a part of the LLM experiment, but you may modify it as needed to successfully integrate the functionality into your code.

 ### Evaluation Report (30 points)